Chari L. Kelly

 Justice, Third Court of Appeals

 Justice Kelly is an extended faculty member in the Advocacy Department, serving as a lecturer in the Advocacy Survey Skills class.
-She also assists coaching interscholastic mock trial teams throughout the year and has served as an adjunct professor for over 10 years.
+She also assists coaching interscholastic mock trial teams throughout the year and has served as an adjunct professor for almost 20 years.

 After law school graduation, Justice Kelly served as a Captain in the Judge Advocate General’s Corp (JAG) in the Trial Defense Service for nearly four years.
 During her time on active duty, Justice Kelly represented over 150 soldiers facing trial by court-martial, including contested manslaughter and rape jury trials.
 She was assigned several cases with national media attention, including a detainee abuse case at the Bagram Airfield Detainee Facility in Afghanistan, and a Colombian drug smuggling and money laundering conspiracy case at Fort Bliss, Texas.
 Justice Kelly also successfully tried the military’s first fetal manslaughter case, and was selected to present a course on the subject at the U.S. Army’s Trial Defense Service worldwide conference in 2006.